The Defence response to the Afghanistan Inquiry is as transparent as possible, subject to relevant security, legal and privacy requirements.

 Oversight of Defence Response

-The Government, through the Deputy Prime Minister (in his capacity as the Minister for Defence), oversees Defence’s response to the Afghanistan Inquiry.
-The Deputy Prime Minister has been informed by advice from the Afghanistan Inquiry Implementation Oversight Panel.
+The Government, through the Deputy Prime Minister (in his capacity as the Minister for Defence), was active in monitoring Defence’s response to the Afghanistan Inquiry.
+The Deputy Prime Minister was informed by advice from the Afghanistan Inquiry Implementation Oversight Panel.

 The Government established the Afghanistan Inquiry Implementation Oversight Panel to provide independent oversight and assurance of Defence’s response to the Inquiry.